gauravbhand1611/oms-documentation/everything/guidelines/documentation-guideline.md

 ### 3.4.
 Consistency

-* Use markdown formatting.
+* Use Markdown formatting.
 Learn more about Markdown [here](https://www.markdownguide.org/extended-syntax/).
 * Maintain consistency in terminology, tone, and style throughout the document.
 You can refer to [ChatGPT Prompts](https://docs.google.com/document/d/1z2M\_wKWS4N3\_XkwD5HxwDOzm2xhFKjgHNGObZVKtGH4/edit) for consistency in the documents when using ChatGPT.
 * Use different types of hints to draw your reader’s attention to specific pieces of important information.
 Here’s markdown for different types of hints: